text21/SafeCall/README.md

 - `delay`: initial wait between retries (default 0.1s)
 - `backoff`: multiplier to increase delay after each retry (default 1.5)

+Extras:

+- The retry handler (set via `safe:SetRetryHandler`) receives `(err, attempt, attempts, delay)` and may return `false` to abort further retries or a numeric value to override the next delay.
+This lets you implement dynamic backoff or conditional aborts.
+- `CallWithRetry` preserves full multi-value returns when the wrapped function succeeds.

 **CallAsync**

 ```